hardingnj/genomeplot/docs/index.rst

 Acknowledgements
 ----------------

-This code is heavily based on some matplotlib_ code written by `Alistair Miles <https://github.com/alimanfoo>`_
+Much of this code is heavily based on matplotlib_ code written by `Alistair Miles <https://github.com/alimanfoo>`_

 Indices and tables
 ------------------